BePalm89/BePalmPlan-Events/README.md

 - [x] Implement middleware that verifies the presence and validity of the token in protected routes.
 - [x] Protect routes that allow actions exclusive to authenticated users.
 - [x] File uploads (e.g., avatars or event posters).
-- [ ] Controllers that sort information based on some criteria.
+- [x] Controllers that sort information based on some criteria.
 - [x] Controllers that insert an element from one collection into another.
-- [ ] Implement a login form for users to enter the system.
+- [x] Implement a login form for users to enter the system.
 If a user does not exist, register a new one.
 Registration logs in the user after registering to save an unnecessary step.
-- [ ] Display a list of available events.
+- [x] Display a list of available events.
 Authenticated users will see additional options to create events and confirm attendance.
-- [ ] Allow users to explore details of each event and the list of attendees.
+- [x] Allow users to explore details of each event and the list of attendees.
-- [ ] Implement proper error handling in the frontend and backend.
+- [x] Implement proper error handling in the frontend and backend.
 All frontend forms have error control to inform the user of any issues.
-- [ ] All asynchronous processes show a loading indicator to the user to provide immediate feedback.
+- [x] All asynchronous processes show a loading indicator to the user to provide immediate feedback.
-- [ ] Focus on componentization, ensuring no code is repeated.
+- [x] Focus on componentization, ensuring no code is repeated.
-- [ ] Fetch requests are reused through a single function, allowing all fetches to be made using the same method.
+- [x] Fetch requests are reused through a single function, allowing all fetches to be made using the same method.

 ### BE Implementation:

-We have three models: one for the users, one for the event and one for the location.
+I implemented three models: users, event and location.

 ## User model: